 18. Oysters from the Gulf Coast in Alabama

-Oysters are another Alabama delicacy from the Gulf Coast, where they are farmed and fished in Mobile Bay and other parts of the coastal waters of Alabama.
+Oysters are another Alabama delicacy from the Gulf of Mexico, where they are farmed and fished in Mobile Bay and other parts of the coastal waters of Alabama.
 Originally it was wild oysters that you’d find served up in the oyster shacks around the bay, but now most of the oysters are farmed and with strict controls over quality this also means that you can safely eat them all year round.

 I tried the oysters at Wintzell’s Oyster House which is a Mobile institution and although there are a number of Wintzell’s locations in Alabama, the one where I ate in Mobile on Dauphin Street is the original restaurant.
 At Wintzell’s they serve oysters by the dozen and half dozen, fried, stewed or nude, and I tried the Oysters Rockefeller, cooked with spinach and butter sauce.
+For a flavour of the south and local insights, we recommend you take this Mobile Food Tour.

 Unlike in Europe where the oysters seem to be mainly served raw, it’s common to serve the oysters cooked, like the delicious fried oysters on flatbread with arugula salad, bacon and mozzarella that I tried at Foodcraft in Gulf Shores, with a view of the beach at The Lodge Hotel.